YoloNomy/YoloNomy.github.io/_thermo/thermo/firstprinciple.md

 ## The law

 In physics, "laws" or "principles" are comparable to "axioms" in mathematics.
-They are "rules" which seems to describe the world around us and from which a theory can be built by deriving their consequences and confront them with experiments.
-There are now way to derive the laws from more fundamental principles with a theory, but if an observational consequence of a law is not verified, then the theory is simply wrong, or out of its domain of validity.
+They are "rules" which seem to describe the world around us and from which a theory can be built by deriving their consequences and confront them with experiments.
+There are no way to derive the laws from more fundamental principles with a theory, but if an observational consequence of a law is not verified, then the theory is simply wrong, or out of its domain of validity.

 The thermodynamic theory that we will study here, is built on three such laws.